phillipssc/ioBroker.rtl_433/README.md

 * This has been oeprating successfully for over a half a year on my local installation.
 I have decided to move it to 1.0 designation with full ioBroker package compliance and registration
 ### 1.0.1
 * Fixed internationalization of admin page labels as well as a few initializattion problems
+### 1.1.0
+* Improved the administration pages to be both more flexable and informative.
+* Changed how the adapter instanciates the rtl_433 utility for stability purpose.
+* Fixed many errors in the internationalization

 ## License
 MIT License